weeklyd3/docs/content/github/getting-started-with-github/exploring-projects-on-github/saving-repositories-with-stars.md

 {% data reusables.repositories.navigate-to-repo %}
 1. In the top-right corner of the page, click **Star**.
 ![Starring a repository](/assets/images/help/stars/starring-a-repository.png)
 1. Optionally, to unstar a previously starred repository, click **Unstar**.
+You will be removed from the list of stargazers.
 ![Untarring a repository](/assets/images/help/stars/unstarring-a-repository.png)

 ## Searching stars